New York Marriott Marquis: Form and façade

 The 1973 plans for the hotel called for two rectangular wings, one on 45th Street and one on 46th Street, connected by a twelve-story podium.
 Five-story sections of guest rooms were to be recessed between these wings, with each section alternating in depth.
 The modern hotel is similar to what was originally planned, but the podium is eight stories tall.
-Above the base of the hotel, in the middle of the Broadway facade, a curving drum sits atop the Marriott marquee.
+Above the base of the hotel, in the middle of the Broadway façade, a curving drum sits atop the Marriott marquee.
 The rectangular wings on 45th and 46th Street contain open terraces on the eighth story, which face Times Square and Broadway.
 The wings are each 36 ft deep and are connected by a truss measuring 112 ft long.

-The facade is made of gray precast concrete panels with vertical stripes, which were manufactured by Canadian company Prefac-Vibrek.
+The façade is made of gray precast concrete panels with vertical stripes, which were manufactured by Canadian company Prefac-Vibrek.
 The lower stories' panels were installed using cranes, while the upper stories' panels were installed with a monorail assembly.
 The precast panels are hung from steel beams that are placed around the hotel building's perimeter.
-Some openings were also made in the facade so exterior signs could be attached to it.
+Some openings were also made in the façade so exterior signs could be attached to it.
 The windows are recessed deeply into the concrete panels, a design similar to a Venetian blind.

 Signs

-On Broadway, the base of the facade originally had four signs.
-The largest measured 30 by 50 ft and was placed at the center of the Broadway facade, while the other signs measured 23 by 25 ft.
+On Broadway, the base of the façade originally had four signs.
+The largest measured 30 by 50 ft and was placed at the center of the Broadway façade, while the other signs measured 23 by 25 ft.

 The central sign on Broadway was known as the Kodarama and was originally used by Kodak to display color photos, which were changed several times per year and were accompanied by a caption sign measuring 6 by 50 ft.
 The photos were printed on large Duratrans strips, which were double-laminated on the front to protect against weather and wind.
 The Kodak photos were framed by a large display box and were cooled by a vacuum system behind the box.
-The signs were largely supported on beams that protruded from the facade.
+The signs were largely supported on beams that protruded from the façade.
 The Kodak sign was enlarged in 1999 to a display measuring 52 by 70 ft.
 The enlarged display was divided into three parts: the primary display on the bottom, a Jumbotron in the upper right corner, and a tertiary display on the upper left corner.
 The Kodarama, along with the Coca-Cola sign, were the only signs along Times Square in the mid-1980s that were sponsored by major companies.

-In 2014, a new electronic sign was installed on the Broadway facade, spanning the whole length of the block and wrapping around to 45th and 46th Streets.
+In 2014, a new electronic sign was installed on the Broadway façade, spanning the whole length of the block and wrapping around to 45th and 46th Streets.
 The screen, made by Mitsubishi Electric, measures 330 by 78 ft and has 24 million pixels.
 The new screen covers 25,740 ft2 and is made of interlocking panels measuring 6 by 8 ft.
-The preexisting framing was extended and reinforced to support the newer sign, and a 57 ft Vierendeel truss was installed across the center of the Broadway facade.
+The preexisting framing was extended and reinforced to support the newer sign, and a 57 ft Vierendeel truss was installed across the center of the Broadway façade.